caa-dev-apps/cefmdd_v1/README.md

 Getting there!

 * Parses cef/ceh files for header data validity.
-    ** creates in memory representation (attrs, meta, vars) for fast referencing.
+    * creates in memory representation (attrs, meta, vars) for fast referencing.
 * Performs header data tests detailed in the above spreadsheet (more to be added over time)
 * Reads Data Records
-    * maps variables to cell vector taking into account SIZES of each variable (Except DATA variables)
+    * maps variables to data-types vector taking into account SIZES of each variable (Except DATA variables)
     * handles single/multiple lines - with/without END_OF_RECORD_MARKER
-    * checks for increasing time and date stamps
+    * checks for increasing date-time stamps
     * checks for correct number of cells pre record
-    * checks each cell for correct data type
+    * checks each cell for correct data-type

 ## Installation